-The idea of creating a multi-disciplinary Asia-Europe cultural portal was planted during the First ASEM Conference on Culture and Civilisations (Culture Ministers' Meeting) in December 2003 and endorsed at the Second ASEM Culture Ministers' Meeting in 2005.
+The idea of creating a multi-disciplinary Asia-Europe cultural portal was planted during the First ASEM3 Conference on Culture and Civilisations (Culture Ministers' Meeting) in December 2003 and endorsed at the Second ASEM Culture Ministers' Meeting in 2005.

-culture360.org was initiated by ASEM and is being managed by the Asia-Europe Foundation (ASEF), the only permanent institution of ASEM.
-Arts and Culture is one of the priority themes in ASEF's work.
+ASEF's work.
 Developments in this field play an important part in promoting mutual understanding between the peoples of Asia and Europe.
 Targeted at cultural practitioners, artists, cultural ministries and public interested in Asia-Europe relations, culture360.org is one of the strategic projects of the Department of Cultural Exchange at ASEF.